tbaci42/sadycos_tb/docs/content/workflows/create_configuration_class.md

 For that, create a new directory with a name of the format `@MyNewConfiguration`, where `MyNewConfiguration` can be replaced with the name of your configuration class.
 Inside this directory, create the class definition file with the same name (omitting the `@` sign this time) `MyNewConfiguration.m`.

-Configuration classes must inherit from the abstract superclass `SimulationConfiguration` which must be specified in the first line of the class definition file.
+Configuration classes must inherit from the abstract superclass `SimulationConfiguration` which needs to be specified in the first line of the class definition file.
 The following expandable code block shows the full code of the class definition file.
 The content is explained in the following sections.